Single-gate, multipartite entanglement on a room-temperature quantum register: Entangling gate fidelities

 \section{Entangling gate fidelities}

 In order to quantify the entangling-gate fidelity, it is necessary to distinguish the errors associated with the entangling gates from those due to state preparation and measurement (SPAM).
-We adapt a method presented by Evered \textit{et al.} \cite{evered2023high} for this purpose.
+We adapt a method presented by Evered \textit{et al.}~\cite{evered2023high} for this purpose.
 The key idea is to repeatedly apply the entangling gate and measure the state fidelity after each iteration.
-Errors in the gate will accumulate as the gate is repeated and decrease the state fidelity, whereas SPAM errors remain constant.
-In our case, repeating the entangling gate by certain multiples ($N_E$) ideally results in a disentangled state of the form $\ket{0}^{\otimes M}$.
-The fidelity of this simple target state can be quantified using only a small number of measurements (Fig. \ref{fig:gate_fids}a).
+Gate errors accumulate with each repetition and decrease the state fidelity, whereas SPAM errors remain constant.
+In our case, repeating the entangling gate by certain multiples ($N_E$) ideally results in a disentangled state of the form $\ket{0}^{\otimes M}$, the fidelity of which can be quantified using only a small number of measurements (Fig. \ref{fig:gate_fids}a).
 If one further makes the approximation that each final experimental state is separable, \textit{e.g.} $\langle Z_e \otimes Z_{q_{\ell}} \rangle \approx \langle Z_e \rangle \langle Z_{q_{\ell}} \rangle$ in the bipartite case, then the state fidelity can be approximated from independent measurements of each qubit's $Z$ projection.
 The electron is measured directly, and the nuclear qubits are measured using $Z$-axis state tomography \cite{taminiau2014universal} (Fig. \ref{fig:gate_fids}b).

 In the bipartite case, applying the $CX_{\pi/2}$ gate in multiples of four returns the system to its initial state of $\ket{00}$, up to gate errors.
 Fig. \ref{fig:gate_fids}c shows the results of this experiment using each of $q_1$, $q_2$, and $q_3$, where the state fidelity steadily decays towards the classically mixed asymptote.
-The multipartite, sequential entangling gate has the analogous property of returning the ideal state $\ket{0}^{\otimes M}$ when $N_E$ is a multiple of four (see Fig. \ref{fig:gate_fids}d, upper panel).
-In the case of the parallel entangling gate, determining the number of repeats that approximately returns the system to $\ket{0}^{\otimes M}$ is more difficult given the gate's complicated geometry.
-To identify which $N_E$ values come closest, an ideal simulation of repeating the gate was used (See Supplementary Information Sec.~\siEntangleGateFid).
-The resulting density matrices were then the input to the fitting process to account for the fact that $\ket{0}^{\otimes M}$ could not be exactly achieved, even ideally.
+The multipartite sequential entangling gates have the analogous property of returning the ideal state $\ket{0}^{\otimes M}$ when $N_E$ is a multiple of four (see Fig. \ref{fig:gate_fids}d and \ref{fig:gate_fids}e, top panel).
+In the parallel approach, the gates' complicated geometry makes the analysis more difficult.
+We simulate the application of repeated parallel gates to identify which $N_E$ values most closely approximate $\ket{0}^{\otimes M}$ (see SI Sec.~\siEntangleGateFid).
+The simulated density matrices for each $N_E$ were then used as starting points in our fitting model, described below.